-Swizzle drinks are typically made with Rum and served in tall Collins glasses.
+Swizzle drinks are typically made with rum and served in tall, slim Collins glasses.

-Yet, just like for other sour cocktails, the base liquor can be literally anything.
+Yet, just like for sour cocktails, the base liquor can be substituted by all sorts of spirits.
 That's also what David Embury declares in his book Fine Art of Mixing Drinks.

 The signature tool to make a proper Swizzle is the Swizzle stick.
 This nifty tool helps churn the ice and therefore cool the cocktail.

-A Swizzle cocktail is a drink often made with Rum, churned with a Swizzle stick, and served in a Collins glass.
-It always contains crushed ice, no cubes, because it makes the churning-with-the-stick part much easier.
+A Swizzle Cocktail is a drink made with a spirit base, citrus juice, and syrup served in a Collins glass.
+It follows a very particular preparation method where you churn with a swizzle stick.
+These drinks always contain crushed ice, making the churning-with-the-stick part a lot easier.

-The Rum Swizzle is the original version of this drink, but there are countless riffs on it.
-So, the term swizzle doesn't describe the base spirit of the mixed drink but rather the preparation procedure.
+The Rum Swizzle is the original version of this drink, but there are countless riffs.
+So, the term swizzle doesn't describe a list of ingredients for a mixed drink but rather the preparation technique.

-The Swizzle stick is the one essential tool if you want to make a Swizzle cocktail.
+The Swizzle stick is a bar tool traditionally made from a twig of an Evergreen Tree known as Quararibea turbinata or Swizzle Stick Tree.
+It is the one essential instrument if you want to make a Swizzle cocktail.

 The twigs used for churning the mix of liquid and ice had 5 or 6 prongs at one end.
 When quickly turning the stick, these prongs help blend the ingredients.

-Today, Swizzle sticks are usually made of metal or plastic and not wood.
-But you can still find some made from genuine Quararibea turbinata twigs.
+Today, Swizzle sticks are usually made of metal or plastic instead of wood.
+However, you can still find some traditional ones made of Quararibea turbinata twigs.

-Swizzling a cocktail is not hard and is actually quite fun.
-Just follow these easy steps to create your first Swizzle:
+Swizzling a cocktail is not overly complicated and is actually quite fun.
+Just follow these easy steps:

-- Pour all ingredients and crushed ice into a Collins glass until it's 2/3 full.
+- Pour crushed ice first, followed by all ingredients, into a Collins glass until it's 2/3 filled.

-- Hold the swizzle stick between the palms of your hands and put it into the liquid in the glass.
+- Hold the swizzle stick between the palms of your hands and put it into the liquid you just poured into the glass.

-- Now rotate the swizzle stick back and forth just like you would want to start a fire.
+- Now rotate the swizzle stick back and forth with the palms of both hands - just like you would want to start a fire.

-- While swizzling, move the stick up and down gently for best results.
+- While swizzling, move the stick up and down slowly and carefully for the best results.

 - Add more ice and swizzle again until the glass is frosted outside.

-- Fill up with more crushed ice and garnish your Swizzle cocktail.
+- Fill up with even more crushed ice and garnish your Swizzle Cocktail.

-Ice was rare in the Caribbean.
-Therefore, chilling a drink should use as little ice as possible. -At least back when the method was invented.
+At the time this method became popular, ice was rare in the Caribbean and the weather was quite hot.
+Thus, chilling a drink should use as little ice as possible.

 The first written mention of swizzle drinks in the Caribbean was in St. Kitts in 1838.
 A few years later, there's also written proof about this drink from Barbados.

-It took until the 1900s until Swizzles contained Rum, sugar, flavorings, and ice.
+Thus, it took until the 1900s until Swizzles contained rum, sugar, flavorings, and ice.
 Back then, people exclusively used wooden swizzle sticks made from Quararibea turbinata.

 In 1909 Edward Emerson wrote the following: